GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 1. Create a project in the [Cloud Console](https://console.cloud.google.com/).
 2. Enable billing for your project.
 3. Open the Cloud Shell terminal.
-4. Set your project ID and GitHub repository URL in the environment variable.
+4. Set your project ID, the GitHub repository URL and the directory path to the ML model in the environment variable.
 Replace `[your project id]` with your project ID.

     ```bash
     PROJECT_ID="[your project id]"
     GIT_REPO="https://github.com/enakai00/community"
+    MODEL_PATH='tutorials/ml-pipeline-with-workflows/babyweight_model'
     ```

 5. Set the project ID for cloud SDK.